hirrolot/metalang99/README.md

 To solve the problem, I have implemented Metalang99 -- a functional programming language executing on any standard-confirming preprocessor.
 Unlike other metaprogramming libraries, Metalang99 features:

- - **General recursion.** The syntax of recursive and non-recursive calls is the same so typically you will not find yourself in a situation where some macro accidentally gets [blueprinted] for some mysterious reason (macro blueprinting is a very hard-to-debug disaster).
+ - **Recursion.** The syntax of recursive and non-recursive calls is the same so typically you will not find yourself in a situation where some macro accidentally gets [blueprinted] for some mysterious reason (macro blueprinting is a very hard-to-debug disaster).
 In particular, to implement recursion, [Boost/Preprocessor] just copy-pastes all recursive functions up to a certain limit and forces to either keep track of recursion depth or rely on built-in deduction; Metalang99 is free from such drawbacks.

  - **Partial application.** Besides easier use of higher-order metafunctions, partial application helps to capture an environment for a macro, thus avoiding the need in packing & unpacking auxiliary parameters.